intuition-dev/intuDocs/docs/CRUD.md

 ### ViewModel

 You can use any .js libraries / tools you like.
 But the default is our Typescript based 'ViewModel'.
-'ViewModel' is client side, runs in the browser and it's main functionality is that is must to map exactly to our Pug View/screen.
+'ViewModel' is front-end, runs in the browser and it's main functionality is that is must to map exactly to our Pug View/screen.
 ViewModel provides simple data structures so that the View can easily bind to it.
 Validation is also included.